On Higher-Order Probabilistic Subrecursion: Countable Probabilistic Choice

 where $\bot$ is raising an error/exception and $m:=!m+!n$ is returning the value of $m$ before changing the memory cell to $m+n$.
-Remark that the only objective of the dummy abstraction over $u$ and of the dummy aplication to $\0$, is to block the evaluation of the $\bot$.
+Remark that the only objective of the dummy abstraction over $u$ and of the dummy application to $\0$, preventing $\bot$ from being evaluated.
 We can conclude by referring to the usual state passing style encoding of exceptions and state-monads into $\SystT$ (and thus into $\SystPl$).

-In fact, we do not have any requirement over the $\bot$ since we are just majoring the divergence toward a required result.
-This means that we can replace $\bot$ by any value $\bot_\pmTypa$ of the correct type $\pmTypa$ (which is possible since every type is inhabited).
-Then we do not need to implement the exception monad, but only the state monad which we can present easily here:
+In fact, we do not have any requirement over $\bot$, i.e., we can replace $\bot$ by any value $\bot_\pmTypa$ of the correct type $\pmTypa$ (which is possible since every type is inhabited).
+In other words, we do not need to implement the exception monad, but only the state monad which we can present easily here:

-Where the first state is monitoring the presence of an error along the reduction, the second represents the state $m$ and the third represents the state $n$.
+The state here is an element of $\NAT^3$, the first natural number monitoring the presence of an error along the reduction, the second represents the state $m$ and the third represents the state $n$.
+The encoding $\tptsvals -$ of extended values is the same as for the encoding of Section~\ref{sec:coding_T+}: